French Back Chirac’s Tough Line, World Anger Builds Against Serbs

-At the same time, it sent an aircraft carrier to the Adriatic Sea and told its troops to respond with ``any means″ to Serb attacks while the United Nations considered a tougher mandate.
+At the same time, it sent an aircraft carrier to the Bosnian coast and told its troops to respond with ``any means″ to Serb attacks while the United Nations considered a tougher mandate.

 Hundreds of U.N. troops are Serb hostages, some human shields against any further NATO air strikes.

 ``If they stay, they should take more action.
 To be shot at I think is inadmissible,″ said Thierry Lacoste, 26, an electrical technician.

 Martine Dussol, a baker, said the French peacekeepers ``should stay because they make up a military force that keeps it from exploding there.″

 But the French resolve could weaken if the death toll among their troops _ already at 39 _ rises.
 If that happens, ``we should go and let the Bosnians get by on their own,″ Lacoste said.

 French President Jacques Chirac, facing his first crisis since taking office 1 1/2 weeks ago, on Saturday demanded a new U.N. mandate ``that will allow the U.N. troops to make themselves respected.″

 The French aircraft carrier Foch, accompanied by a missile-launching frigate and two transport ships, left Sunday from the Mediterranean port of Toulon for the Bosnian coast.